TrustedFirmware-M/tf-m-extras/docs/partitions/dice_protection_environment.rst

 - Adds label (if supplied) to list of measurements.

-- Finalizes the layer (as for DeriveChild above).
+- Finalizes the layer (as for DeriveContext above).

 - Returns the certificate chain (collection of individual certificates) as a CBOR array with format [+COSE_Sign1, COSE_Key].
 The (pre-provisioned) root